sempitern0/Terrainy/README.md

 This node will warn you in the editor that it needs:

-- A `target mesh` representing a `MeshInstance3D` from which you want to generate the terrain.
+- A `terrain meshes` array representing a group of `MeshInstance3D` from which you want to generate the terrains.
 - A `noise` value with an instance of `FastNoiseLite` which is used as a template for generating the terrain surface or a custom `noise_texture`.

 **_If you try to generate a terrain without this values a warning will be pushed to the output window but it does not interrupt the execution of your game._**